 Digital finance.
 Advancing financial inclusion features prominently in Kenya's digital strategies; the focus is placed on financial inclusion through mobile technology, as has been vividly shown by the M-Pesa payment system's success.
-The fact that the country has included financial inclusion among its priorities is also an attractive element for companies: Visa opened its first innovation hub in Africa in April 2022.27
+The fact that the country has included financial inclusion among its priorities is also an attractive element for companies: Visa opened its first innovation hub in Africa in April 2022.484

-On cryptocurrencies, the 2022 Global Crypto Adoption Index placed Kenya among the top 20 countries by cryptocurrency adoption.28 kippra.or.ke/bitstream/handle/123456789/3580/Kenya%20-%20Digital%20Master%20Plan.pdf
+On cryptocurrencies, the 2022 Global Crypto Adoption Index placed Kenya among the top 20 countries by cryptocurrency adoption.485

 Kenya is among the first countries to regulate digital credit services; providers are required, among others, to have a local presence and obtain a licence from the Central Bank of Kenya (CBK).
-CBK published the Digital Credit Providers Regulations in March 2022, giving lenders six months to comply with the rules.29
+CBK published the Digital Credit Providers Regulations in March 2022, giving lenders six months to comply with the rules.486

 Digital taxation.
-Kenya's digital service tax - which currently applies to over 80 companies - is challenged by the 2021 OECD agreement on new international tax rules.30 Kenya has not joined
+Kenya's digital service tax - which currently applies to over 80 companies - is challenged by the 2021 OECD agreement on new international tax rules.487 Kenya has not joined